bitc0de/-macku-how-to-use-NDI/README.md

-All the necessary elements to download are in the `sources.zip` file to ensure you're using the same versions.
-However, you can also download them from the official repositories linked below.

 The OBS plugin to use NDI is called **DistroAV**.
 We'll refer to it as such from now on.

 ## OBS